OUR POLICIES

 This may include your personal data.

-14. Information you provide
+14. Information You Provide

 Other examples include:

-· tagging an image
+• Tagging an image

-· clicking on an icon next to another visitor’s message to convey your agreement, disagreement, or thanks
+• Clicking on an icon next to another visitor’s message to convey your agreement, disagreement, or thanks

 We do not specifically use this information except to allow it to be displayed or shared.
+However, we do store it and reserve the right to use it in the future in any way we decide.

 We provide you with a public profile page, the information on which may be indexed by search engines or used by third parties.
 The information you provide on that profile page may be made available to the public.

-Once your information enters the public domain, we have no control over what any individual third party may do with it.
+Once your information enters the public domain, we have no control over what any third party may do with it.
 We accept no responsibility for their actions at any time.

-15. Payment information
+15. Payment Information

 N/A

-16. Direct Debit information
+16. Direct Debit Information

 N/A

-17. Job application and employment
+17. Job Application and Employment

 N/A

-18. Information obtained from third parties
+18. Information Obtained from Third Parties

-Although we do not disclose your personal data to any third party (except as set out in this notice), we sometimes receive data that is indirectly made up from your personal data from third parties whose services we use.
+While we do not disclose your personal data to any third party (except as outlined in this notice), we sometimes receive data indirectly derived from your personal data from third parties whose services we use.
+This information is not personally identifiable to you.

 N/A

-20. Credit reference
+20. Credit Reference

-21. Disputes between users
+21. Disputes Between Users

-In the event of a dispute between you and another user, provided that you consent, we may share your basic personal data, business information and contact information with the other user.
+In the event of a dispute between you and another user, and with your consent, we may share your basic personal data, business information, and contact details with the other user.
+At our discretion, we may also share additional information to facilitate resolution through litigation or alternative dispute resolution methods.

-22. Service providers and business partners
+22. Service Providers and Business Partners

-23. Referral partners
+23. Referral Partners

-It allows us to recognise visitors that you have referred to us, and to credit to you commission due for such referrals.
-It also includes information that allows us to transfer commission to you.
+This information is provided by you in your capacity as an affiliate or referral partner.
+It allows us to recognize visitors you have referred to us and credit you with any commission due for such referrals.
+It also includes information necessary to transfer commission to you.
+This information is not used for any other purpose.

-We undertake to preserve the confidentiality of the information and of the terms of our relationship.
+We are committed to preserving the confidentiality of this information and the terms of our relationship.
+We expect any affiliate or partner to reciprocate this policy.

 24. Cookies

-They can also provide core functionality such as security, network management, and accessibility; record how you interact with the website so that the owner can understand how to improve the experience of other visitors; and serve you advertisements that are relevant to your browsing history.
+Cookies are commonly used to provide a personalized browsing experience, such as remembering your preferences.
+They also offer core functionalities like security, network management, and accessibility.
+Additionally, cookies record how you interact with the website, helping the owner improve the experience for other visitors, and serve advertisements relevant to your browsing history.

-If you choose not to use cookies or you prevent their use through your browser settings, you may not be able to use all the functionality of our website.
+If you choose not to use cookies or prevent their use through your browser settings, you may not be able to use all the functionality of our website.

 We use cookies in the following ways:

-· to track how you use our website
+• To track how you use our website

-· to keep you signed in to our website
+• To keep you signed in to our website

-· to record the conversation thread during a live chat with our support team
+• To record the conversation thread during a live chat with our support team

-We record information such as your geographical location, your Internet service provider and your IP address.
-We also record information about the software you are using to browse our website, such as the type of computer or device and the screen resolution.
+Requests made by your web browser to our servers for web pages and other content on our website are recorded.
+We collect information such as your geographical location, Internet service provider, and IP address.
+Additionally, we record details about the software you use to browse our website, including the type of computer or device and screen resolution.

-If combined with other information we know about you from previous visits, the data possibly could be used to identify you personally, even if you are not signed in to our website.
+We use this information in aggregate to assess the popularity of our web pages and to improve our content delivery.
+If combined with other information we know about you from previous visits, this data could potentially be used to identify you personally, even if you are not signed in to our website.

 26. Re-marketing

-27. Your rights
+27. Your Rights

-28. Use of our services by children
+28. Use of Our Services by Children

 We do not sell products or provide services for purchase by children, nor do we market to children.